ropensci-archive/checkers/README.md

 Checkers is a framework for reviewing and automated checking of best practices for [research compendia](https://github.com/ropensci/rrrpkg)

+## Package to assess analysis + review guide for analysis best practice

+CheckR is an extension of goodpractise (for building R packages) but for your analysis workflow.
+This package will provide both automatized checks for best practises as well as a descriptive guide for best practises.
+The guide categorizes best practises in terms of their imporatance (Tier 1-3) and whether they are automatable.

 Goals
 -----
 -   What is the equivalent of R CMD check?
 What is the equivalent to the ROpenSci package onboarding process?
 What is code coverage for data?
 -   What can be automated?
 What needs human review?
 -   Working product vs. final product?